esoterra/claw-lang/docs/LanguageDesign.md

  * Unsigned Integers (u*nn*): `u32`, `u64`
  * Integers (i*nn*): `i32`, `i64` (no sign information)

-Standard arithmetic operations on integers tend to operate on `i32` or `i63` as signedness does not impact the way that they operate.
+Some arithmetic operators or comparators work the same whether they are operating on unsigned integers or twos-compliment signed integers, and some work differently.
+ * Same - Add, Subtract, Multiply, Shift Left, Rotate Left, Rotate Right, Bitwise-And, Bitwise-Or, Bitwise-XOR
+ * Different - Divide, Remainder, Shift Right, Less-than, Greter-than, Less-than or equal, Greater-than or equal

+Instead of using the signedness of the input data (which isn't preserved), WebAssembly simply treats all numbers the same and has different instructions for treating the inputs as signed or unsigned.

-Conventional programming language models all track signedness information for integers statically, because it is common for programmers to expect a specific signedness.
+Conventional programming language models all track signedness information for integers statically, because programmers are used to the language choosing the right operation based on the type and signedness of the values.
 Wallrs would follow this convention and store, propagate, and validate signed integer types in expressions.

 A programming model for this system should
  * allow casting from s*nn* or u*nn* integers to i*nn* integers implicitly,
  * allow casting between s*nn* and u*nn* integers explicitly,
  * validate that the type inputs of arithmetic expressions match,

+## Boolean Values

+WASM does not have support for a boolean type, instead all comparison or "rel" operators yield an integer that is 1 if the condition is true and 0 otherwise.
+Additionally, there are only bitwise boolean operators which when applied to integers 1 or 0, fill the role of logical operators.

 # Floating-Point Types

-WebAssembly provides a 32 and 64 bit floating point type.
+WebAssembly provides a 32 and 64 bit floating point type, which support the operations you would expect.
-These types support all of the standard operations.
+Floating-point numbers can be converted to or from integers, which will be supported as an explicit cast (e.g. `fval as i32`).

 # Variables